 October 5, 2021

-Medicare Advantage Insurance Plans are offered by private insurance companies and cover both hospital visits and doctor visits, among other benefits.
+Medicare Advantage insurance plans are offered by private insurance companies and cover both hospital visits and doctor visits, among other benefits.
 Because they are offered by private insurance companies, Medicare Advantage plans use provider networks such as HMOs and PPOs, unlike the traditional network-less Medicare plans.
+It doesn’t matter to doctors which network you select but be sure that your doctor is in-network, which will generally more cost-efficient than going outside of network..

 Wondering which network is best for you?
 Learn about the differences between HMOs and PPOs and how they affect your access to health care.